chaunceygardiner/weewx-loopdata/README.md

 1. Remember that a field missing from the packet is missing from the json (see above).
-The loop above simply leaves the old value in place; the sample skin instead blanks the element — choose what suits your page.
+The loop above simply leaves the old value in place; the sample skin's gauges instead draw the dial with no needle and a `--` readout — choose what suits your page.

 The sample skin's `realtime_updater.inc` shows the production niceties: a LIVE/age indicator driven by `current.dateTime.raw`, and a page-expiration